+ABOUT THE NRO

+The Number Resource Organization (NRO) is the coordinating body for the five Regional Internet Registries (RIRs) that manage the distribution of Internet number resources, including IPv4 and IPv6 addresses, and Autonomous System (AS) numbers.

+NRO MISSION

-NUMBER RESOURCE ORGANIZATION WWW.NRO.NET Continuing Cooperation The Annual Update from the Internet Number Community The NRO and Internet Governance ABOUT THE NRO The Number Resource Organization (NRO) is the coordinating body for the five Regional Internet Registries (RIRs) that manage the distribution of Internet number resources, including IPv4 and IPv6 addresses, and Autonomous System (AS) numbers.
-NRO MISSION To actively contribute to an open, stable, and secure Internet by: - " Providing and promoting a coordinated Internet number registry system - " Being an authoritative voice on the multistakeholder model and bottom-up policy process in Internet governance - " Coordinating and supporting joint activities of the RIRs GLOBAL COORDINATION AND THE REGIONAL INTERNET REGISTRIES The fundamental operation of the Internet, and the services it provides, relies on the combined efforts of several key organizations within the Internet ecosystem.
+To actively contribute to an open, stable, and secure Internet by: - " Providing and promoting a coordinated Internet number registry system - " Being an authoritative voice on the multistakeholder model and bottom-up policy process in Internet governance - " Coordinating and supporting joint activities of the RIRs GLOBAL COORDINATION AND THE REGIONAL INTERNET REGISTRIES The fundamental operation of the Internet, and the services it provides, relies on the combined efforts of several key organizations within the Internet ecosystem.
 Among these organizations are the world's five RIRs, which work collaboratively with the countless stakeholders who depend on the Internet's secure, robust, and scalable infrastructure.
 The essential building blocks for this infrastructure include IP addresses and AS numbers, collectively known as Internet number resources.
 The RIRs are responsible for the regional management of Internet number resources.
 Together, the RIRs formed the NRO to serve as a coordinating body, providing global industry partners with a single point of contact.
 Each RIR community manages Internet number resources according to established, bottom-up, community-developed technical and operational policies, and works with the other RIR communities on policies that require global coordination.

-ARIN, serving Canada, many Caribbean and North Atlantic Islands, and the United States RIPE NCC, serving Europe, the Middle East, and parts of Central Asia
+ARIN, serving Canada, many Caribbean and North Atlantic Islands, and the United States LACNIC, serving Latin America and the Caribbean AFRINIC, serving Africa and the Indian Ocean RIPE NCC, serving Europe, the Middle East, and parts of Central Asia APNIC, serving the Asia Pacific region

 ABOUT THE RIRS Each RIR is a not-for-profit, member-based organization governed by open and transparent processes developed by the community in a bottom-up manner.
-The five RIRs and the regions they cover are: - " AFRINIC Africa and the Indian Ocean - " APNIC Asia and Oceania - " ARIN Canada, United States, and parts of the Caribbean - " LACNIC Latin America and parts of the Caribbean - " RIPE NCC Europe, the Middle East, and parts of Central Asia The larger community includes Internet Service Providers (ISPs), network engineers, governments, regulators, educational institutions, and other groups and individuals interested in IP networking.
-Each RIR maintains a publicly-accessible, region-specific Whois database which contains information about organizations that hold Internet number resources.
+The five RIRs and the regions they cover are:

+Africa and the Indian Ocean Asia and Oceania Canada, United States, and parts of the Caribbean Latin America and Caribbean Europe, the Middle East, and parts of Central Asia The larger community includes Internet Service Providers (ISPs), network engineers, governments, regulators, educational institutions, and other groups and individuals interested in IP networking.
+Each RIR maintains a publicly-accessible, region-specific Whois database that contains information about organizations that hold Internet number resources.
 These databases show the organizations that hold the resources, where the allocations were made, and contact details for their networks.
-These databases are critical to network operators and serve an important function for all stakeholders, including law enforcement agencies (LEAs).
+These databases are critical to network operators and serve an important function for all stakeholders, including Law Enforcement Agencies (LEAs).
 Since Internet number resources are considered a public resource, they are never "owned" by any one organization.
-Instead, RIRs charge service fees for the registration and administration of Internet number resources, or membership fees that cover access to all the registration services, including: - " Registering Internet number resources (IPv4 addresses, IPv6 addresses, and AS numbers) - " Managing reverse Domain Name System (DNS) resolution - " Providing a public Whois database service Maintaining Internet Routing Registry information • Providing public forums for Internet policy development AFRINC The Internet Numbers Registry for Africa
+Instead, RIRs charge service fees for the registration and administration of Internet number resources, or membership fees that cover access to all the registration services, including: - " Registering Internet number resources (IPv4 addresses, IPv6 addresses, and AS numbers) - " Managing reverse Domain Name System (DNS) resolution - " Providing a public Whois database service - " Maintaining Internet Routing Registry information - " Providing public forums for Internet policy development INFORMING THE COMMUNITY Open, transparent policy development Every year, thousands of people participate in regular open policy meetings organized by the five RIRs in diverse locations around the globe.
+The RIRs host meetings throughout their regions, providing he opportunity for all community members to attend in person.
+Remote participation technologies enable those who cannot attend in person to contribute to these events and follow discussions in real time.